CarlosLoboxyz/dotfiles/archinstall-notes.md

 ## Setup Arch Linux with Gnome
-Install the following packages to get an unbloated gnome experience
+Install the following packages to get an debloated gnome experience
 - gnome-shell
 - gnome-tweak-tool
 - gnome-control-center